PrefectHQ/prefect/docs/tutorial/workers.md

 - You can configure default infrastructure configurations on your work pools that all jobs inherit and can override
 - Platform teams can use work pools to expose opinionated (and enforced!) interfaces to the infrastructure that they oversee
-- Work pools can be used to prioritize (or limit) runs through the use of [work queues](/concepts/work-pools/#work-queues)
+- Work pools can be used to prioritize (or limit) flow runs through the use of [work queues](/concepts/work-pools/#work-queues)

 The architecture of a worker/work pool deployment can be summarized with the following diagram: